Navin82005/Navia-The-Bot/README.md

-# 💬 Navya AI — Personalized Assistant Chatbot
+# 💬 Navia AI — Personalized Assistant Chatbot

-Navya AI is a lightweight, privacy-friendly chatbot framework powered by [GROQ's LLaMA3](https://groq.com/llama3/).
+Navia AI is a lightweight, privacy-friendly chatbot framework powered by [GROQ's LLaMA3](https://groq.com/llama3/).
 It's designed to act as your personal assistant — whether a best friend, digital partner, or career guide — based solely on the persona you define during setup.

 ---